Adequate grazing should be provided for the number of animals kept.

-- The stocking rate for alpacas varies depending upon whether the grass being grazed by the alpacas is of a native low density variety, also referred to as rough grazing, grassland under five years of age and grassland over five years of age.
-The stocking rate of alpacas not only depends upon the amount of grass and ultimate protein available but also on the rotational schedule the herd is subject to and the mixture of species found in the lay.
+The stocking rate for alpacas varies depending upon whether the grass being grazed by the alpacas is of a native low density variety, also referred to as rough grazing, grassland under five years of age and grassland over five years of age.
+The stocking rate of alpacas not only depends upon the amount of grass but also the quality (energy and protein) available which is dependent on the frequency and intensity of the grazing schedule and the mixture of species found in the lay.

 In general the stocking rates for alpacas are as follow

-- Four-foot sheep fencing using stock netting is suitable for alpacas because they rarely jump and barbed wire should be removed.
+Four-foot sheep fencing using stock netting is suitable for alpacas because they rarely jump.
+Barbed wire should be removed.
 Post and rail and electric tape fencing can also be used, but avoid electric netting because animals can become entangled.

-- Paddocks must be checked for toxic plants and flowers.
-Remember that the animals' long neck allows them to reach further than others.
+Paddocks must be checked for toxic plants and flowers.
+Remember that the animals’ long neck allows them to reach further than others.
+The BAS produce a handy Toxic plant leaflet which you can see here.

-- Animals should not be tied to the trailer in any way, because they will usually sit in transit.
+When moving alpacas in a trailer they should not be tied to the trailer in any way, they will usually sit in transit.